-This article provides guidance for size, structure, and operation of the LACE.
-It is based on our own experience, as well as the experience of others working directly in the field.
+This article provides guidance for size, structure, and operation of the LACE based on the SAFe knowledge base as well as the experience of others working directly in the field.

-In the articles Train Lean-Agile Change Agents and Train Executives, Managers, and Leaders, we described how the organization can help change agents and leadership gain the knowledge and skills necessary to lead the transformation.
+The articles Train Lean-Agile Change Agents and Train Executives, Managers, and Leaders describe how organizations can help change agents and leadership gain the knowledge and skills necessary to lead the transformation.

 The challenge is that most of the people qualified to drive the change have full-time responsibilities in their current roles.
 While a significant portion of their time can perhaps be devoted to supporting the change, a smaller, more dedicated group of people is required to drive the transformation throughout the organization.
 Though these groups go by different names—the Agile Center of Excellence, Agile Working Group, Lean-Agile Transformation Team, Learning and Improvement Center—they are all staffed with people whose primary task is to implement the change.

 How many dedicated individuals does it take to create an effective LACE team and accomplish the change?
-In addition to the number of people, one must also take into account that there’s an organizational and financial impact to assigning talented resources to the new charter.
-As author John P. Kotter notes, “The size of an effective coalition seems to be related to the size of the organization.
+In addition to the number of people, leaders must also take into account that there’s an organizational and financial impact when assigning talented personnel to the new charter.
+As author John Kotter notes, “The size of an effective coalition seems to be related to the size of the organization.
 Change often starts with just two or three people.
 The group in successful transformations then grows to half a dozen in relatively small firms or in small units of larger firms.”

-For perspective, we’ve observed that in SAFe-practicing companies, small teams of four to six dedicated people can support a few hundred practitioners, while teams of about twice that size support proportionally larger groups.
-Beyond that, team size gets unwieldy, and a decentralized or hub-and-spoke model is typically more effective, as you’ll see later in this article.
+For perspective, it’s commonly observed that in SAFe-practicing companies, small teams of four to six dedicated people can support a few hundred practitioners, while teams of about twice that size support proportionally larger groups.
+Beyond that, team size gets unwieldy, and a decentralized or hub-and-spoke model is typically more effective as described later in this article.